-Relevant provisions Question Answer 59.
+Relevant provisions Question Answer 61.
 Paragraph 12.8 of the AML/CFT Guideline Using technology to facilitate meetings What technology can an Al use in order to conduct a meeting with a customer?
 An AI can use technology to facilitate a meeting with a private banking customer, eg real-time video conferencing call, provided that the audio-visual quality enables effective communication.
-Cust tomer due dilige nce reviews 60.
-Paragraph 5.2 of the AML/CFT Guideline Trigger events What could constitute a "trigger event" for the purposes of requiring a CDD review?
-Trigger events include: (a) when a significant transaction is to take place; (b) when a material change occurs in the way the customer's account is operated; (c) when the Al's customer documentation standards change substantially; or (d) when the Al is aware that it lacks sufficient information about the customer concerned.
-Wire transfers 61.
-Paragraph 6.16(c) of the AML/CFT Guideline "Relevant party" In a cross-border wire transfer, who must be screened as a "relevant party"?
-An Al should, at a minimum, screen the following relevant parties in a cross-border wire transfer: (a) originator; (b) recipient; (c) ordering institution; (d) intermediary institution; (e) beneficiary institution; and (f) named parties (eg individuals, companies, banks etc) in the payment message.
+Cust tomer due dilige nce reviews 62.
+Paragraph 5.2 of the AML/CFT Guideline Trigger events What could constitute a " trigger event " for the purposes of requiring a CDD review?
+Trigger events include: (a) when a significant4 transaction is to take place; (b) when a material change occurs in the way the customer's account is operated; (c) when the AI's customer documentation standards change substantially; or (d) when the AI is aware that it lacks sufficient information about the customer concerned.
+63. Paragraphs 4.12.2, 5.2 and footnote 42 of the AML/CFT Guideline Re-activation of a dormant account When a dormant customer is re-activated, is the AI required to complete a trigger event CDD review before re-activating the relationship?
+Als should adopt appropriate risk management policies and procedures to manage the risks associated with the reactivation of dormant relationships.
+These policies and procedures should include, for example, establishing a reasonable timeframe for the completion of CDD review on an RBA, and if account use is permitted before completion imposing risk mitigating controls such as restricting account functions, imposing transaction limits or implementing enhanced transaction monitoring measures before completing the CDD review.

-The word "significant" is not necessarily linked to monetary value.
-It may include transactions that are unusual or not in line with the Al's knowledge of the customer.
+4 The word "significant" is not necessarily linked to monetary value.
+It may include transactions that are unusual or not in line with the AI's knowledge of the customer.